8 foreign nationals cured of COVID-19 in Kerala

 The Italian tourist in Thiruvananthapuram was staying at a resort at Varkala near here and was admitted to hospital on March 13, Vijayan said.

-"The recovery of this UK tourist group, which comprised of 83 and 76-year-olds is a testimony to our robust healthcare system and good treatment extended to these patients," the chief minister said.
+"The recovery of this UK tourist group, which comprised of 83 and 76-year-old is a testimony to our robust healthcare system and good treatment extended to these patients," the Chief Minister said.

 It has been 100 days since the first COVID-19 case was reported in the state and since then, a total of 357 cases have been confirmed and currently, 258 patients are under treatment in different hospitals.